YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::QuoteBig
 ---
-title: Page Builder Composition
+title: The Page Builder Layout
-desc: The Page Builder UI is made of <i>Page-Level Elements</i> and <i>Block Elements</i>, let's see what they all about.
+desc: As we saw in the #one-interchangeable-panel The Page Builder UI is made of <i>Page-Level Elements</i> and <i>Block Elements</i>, let's see what they all about.
 icon: think
 ---
 ::